Rediffusion House: History

 Broadcast Relay Service (Malta) Ltd began broadcasting in Malta in 1935, and the company changed its name to Rediffusion (Malta) Ltd in 1955.
 Rediffusion House was built in the 1950s to house the company's headquarters and studios.
 Prior to construction of Rediffusion House, the company was based in Valletta.

 The Rediffusion company acquired the plot of land in Gwardamanġa from the Ursuline Sisters on 28 December 1954, for a perpetual annual rent of £206 for 100 years.
 The agreement stated that the place should not be used for any immoral activities.
 The building was designed by the architect Carmelo Falzon, and the project cost around £150,000.
 The first broadcast from the new building occurred on 30 December 1957, and it was inaugurated by Governor Sir Robert Laycock on 23 January 1958.

-The Maltese Broadcasting Authority (MBA), later transferred to the Public Broadcasting Services (PBS), was founded in 1961 to regulate both the redifussion and television, then being only the Redifussion (Malta) Limited and The Malta Television Service Limited.
+The Maltese Broadcasting Authority (MBA), later transferred to the Public Broadcasting Services (PBS), was founded in 1961 to regulate both the Rediffusion and television, then being only the Rediffusion (Malta) Limited and The Malta Television Service Limited.
 When Television Malta was introduced in 1962, transmissions were made from Rediffusion House until a new building known as Television House was constructed nearby.
 Television House was completed on 6 February 1964.

 Rediffusion (Malta) Ltd was dissolved in 1975, and its operations were taken over by Xandir Malta, the broadcasting division of TeleMalta Corporation.
 Public Broadcasting Services Ltd (PBS) was established in 1991 to take over Xandir Malta, and continues to operate today.
 The building remained in use throughout these developments, and Rediffusion House (along with Television House) was scheduled as a Grade 2 building by MEPA in 2001.

 By 2006, both Rediffusion House and Television House were in a relatively run down condition, and they were regarded as obsolete and insufficient for the needs of PBS, so plans were made to demolish both buildings.
 A new PBS headquarters along with apartments, penthouses and garages were to be built on the site of Rediffusion House, while the site of Television House would be developed with apartments and penthouses.
 The sites for the apartments were to be sold to a third party developer, with the money from the sale being used to construct the new headquarters.
 The required applications were submitted to MEPA in 2007.

 The proposed demolition was controversial, with Flimkien għal Ambjent Aħjar and the Chamber of Architects speaking out against the proposal, stating that both buildings are rare examples of quality Modernist architecture in Malta.
 In 2008, Prime Minister Lawrence Gonzi instructed PBS to withdraw the application, saving both buildings from demolition.
 This move was welcomed by the Chamber of Architects.

 A restoration and renovation of the building began to be carried out in February 2012, and the building became known as the PBS Creativity Hub.
 It was reinaugurated by Prime Minister Gonzi on 28 December 2012.
 The renovation project cost a total of €3.1 million.
 The renovation received a Second Diploma award in 2013 by Din l-Art Helwa for the conservation and regeneration.